VaranTavers/huncomma/README.md

 ## Methods that are used:
 No methods presented are correct all the time, so each method also returns a floating-point number, which represents the probability of needing a comma, if that method detects it.
-The end result is the combination these probabilities using a Bayesian network.
+The end result is the combination these probabilities.

 These are the methods that are used to determine possible missing commas: